-- Absorbs Quickly: The texture is a bit tick but it absorbs almost instantly when applied applied on the skin with a clean finish without leaving a residue behind.
+- Absorbs Quickly: The texture is a bit tick but it absorbs almost instantly when applied on the skin with a clean finish without leaving any residue behind.

 - Spreads Easily: Despite its thick consistency yet it still spreads effortlessly on the skin with little or no added effort.

 - Fragrance-Free: The Ordinary 2% Alpha Arbutin + HA serum is 100% fragrance-free which lowers the possible occurrence of irritations as fragrance has been linked to causing irritations especially to individuals with sensitive skin.
 Not only that, this serum is also alcohol-free, silicone-free, gluten-free, cruelty-free and vegan.

 - Its Oil-Free: For the fact that The Ordinary alpha arbutin serum is oil-free makes me love it even more.
 You know why?
 I have an oily skin and for that fact, I don’t really like using skincare products with much oils.
 Infact, I prefer oil-free formulas.

 - It’s Wallet-Friendly: Just like the rest of The Ordinary skincare products, this serum is ridiculously cheap and affordable compared to other alpha arbutin serums on the market and you know what?
 It still delivers results.

 - It’s Hydrating: All thanks to hyaluronic acid a moisture magnet that draw and retains moisture into the skin to keep it hydrated and plump.
 This serum will never dry out your skin.